How To Write Product Reviews That Sell Without Making Your Site Look Cheesy

 Part #6: Offer Social Proof

-Social proof is the third pillar of persuasion, according to Robert Cialdini.
-Quoting results from the Asch conformity experiments, he shows that people are more likely to follow something that is already popular.
+Social proof is the third pillar of persuasion, and it can really set you apart from the dumb review sites using spun user-generated content.
+According to Robert Cialdini, quoting results from the Asch conformity experiments, he shows that people are more likely to follow something that is already popular.

 People are more likely to follow something that is already popular.